JasonDai1219/cse15l-lab-reports/lab-week-3-report.md

 > Finally, I fixed the bug by changiong the while loop to move the code: n.next = new Node(value, null) out of the while loop.

 > The bug is causing the symptom because if I put that inside the for loop, it will always set n.next to a node, which enables it to never break the condition of the while loop, so it will run into an infinite loop, causing the OutOfMemoryError.

+## Conclusion
+Through this lab-report, we can see that we can use some search engine implementation to do operations with the provided URL.
+And also some examples of debugging and fixing the bug in codes, which let us thoroughly understand why is the symptom showing up and some methods to solve it.